-About six-sevenths in number, and more than nine-tenths in value of the properties assessed to land and house tax are owned by persons whose incomes exceed £400 a year.† effects not of the nature of land or industral capital.
+Five-sixths of the properties assessed to land and house tax are owned by persons whose incomes exceed £400 a year.† persons form a class somewhat over 25,000 in number.

-Not four per cent. of persons dying (of whom one half are adults) leave behind them £ 100 worth of property, including personal
+Not four per cent. of persons dying (of whom one-half are adults) leave behind them £300 worth of property, including personal effects not of the nature of land or industrial capital.I